single bottom, Diamond & CBN Usage Principals

 Environmental impact considers waste and ecological footprint:

-• Water-Based Coolantshave low environmental impact, being biodegradable.
+• check icon Water-Based Coolantshave low environmental impact, being biodegradable.

-• Oil-Based Coolants have high environmental impact due to pollution and disposal issues.
+• check icon Oil-Based Coolants have high environmental impact due to pollution and disposal issues.

-• Synthetic Coolants have moderate environmental impact, being partially biodegradable.
+• check icon Synthetic Coolants have moderate environmental impact, being partially biodegradable.

 Cost